-These elements provide in aggregate a total compensation package that is designed to attract and retain highly skilled individuals while also creating a strong incentive to align efforts and motivate executives to deliver corporate performance that creates long-term unitholder value.
+These elements provide in aggregate a total compensation package that is designed to attract and retain highly skilled individuals while also creating a strong incentive to align efforts and motivate executives to deliver corporate performance that creates long-term Unitholder value.
 The base salary portion of executive compensation is fixed while the AIP and LTIP portions are variable.
 The total package of the incentive programs is weighted towards the variable incentive portion thereby putting a significant portion of the executive's pay at-risk.

-Further, the total value of the compensation package that is at risk for the CEO, as well as each NEO / direct report to the CEO for 2021 at target is illustrated in the table below:
+Further, the total value of the compensation package that is at risk for the President & CEO, as well as each NEO for 2022 at target is illustrated in the table below:

-Position Base Salary AIP LTIP RU LTIP PU Total Pay at Risk (1) Donald E. Clow President & CEO 29% 29% 21% 21% 71% Clinton Keay CFO & Secretary 42% 21% 18% 18% 58% Glenn Hynes EVP & COO 42% 21% 18% 18% 58% John Barnoski EVP, Corporate Development 45% 18% 18% 18% 55% Arie Bitton SVP, Leasing & Operations 54% 22% 12% 12% 46% Cheryl Fraser Chief Talent Officer & VP Communications 54% 22% 12% 12% 46%
+Position Base Salary AIP LTIP RU LTIP PU Total Pay at Risk (1) Donald E. Clow President & CEO 29% 29% 21% 21% 71% Clinton Keay CFO & Secretary 42% 21% 18% 18% 58% Glenn Hynes Former EVP & COO 42% 21% 18% 18% 58% John Barnoski EVP, Corporate Development 44% 18% 19% 19% 56% Trevor Lee EVP, Development & Construction 50% 20% 15% 15% 50% Arie Bitton EVP, Leasing & Operations 50% 20% 15% 15% 50%

-(1) Figures are rounded so may not add up equally to 100%.
+(1) Figures are rounded and as a result may not total 100%.
 Benefits, Perquisites and Pension are not included.